Types of Foundations

 Types of Foundations or Footings

-8 Types of the foundation-footing is use in construction are,
+8 Types of the foundation-footing are used in construction are,

-Isolated footing is commonly use in reinforced cement concrete columns because it very is simple and most economical as compare to the other footings.
-This footing is use to support a single RCC Column.
+The isolated footing is commonly used in reinforced cement concrete columns because it very is simple and most economical as compared to the other footings.
+This footing is used to support a single RCC Column.
 The isolated footings are independent footings for every column and provided for each column separately in buildings.

 Restriction in Isolated Footings:

-Safe bearing capacity of the under soil is high at that places.
+- The safe bearing capacity of the undersoil is high at those places.

-In spread footing, a spread bars are provided under the column and Wall base.
-So that the load of the structure is distributed on the wide area of the soil in such a way that the safe bearing capacity of the soil is not exceeded.
+In spread footing, spread bars are provided under the column and Wall base.
+So that the load of the structure is distributed on the wide-area of the soil in such a way that the safe bearing capacity of the soil is not exceeded.

 Normally footing having the sloping top or side faces.
-Isolated sloped footing is use to distribute load evenly from column to the soil.
+The isolated sloped footing is used to distribute the load evenly from columns to the soil.

 To transfer the load of the column to its base evenly, that’s why we provide the sloped pattern of the footing.
 To distribute load uniformly to the base of the column, The rectangular part will also be provided in isolated slop footings.